MichaelMCE/HidDisplay/UsageExample/LCDMisc_Plugin/readme.txt

-LCDMisc video output plugin for the Teensy 4.1 & RawHid
+LCDMisc video output plugin for the Teensy 4.1